An excellent California pinot noir for $14? You better believe it.

 California pinot noir under $20 so often disappoints, but this one delivers.
 Bright and on the fruity side of pinot noir, with Bing cherry and blackberry flavors, it delivers complexity and depth.
 ABV: 13.5 percent.

 Distributed by Winebow: Available in the District at Rodman’s, Sheffield Wine & Liquor Shoppe.
-Available in Maryland at 7 Summers Liquors in Upper Marlboro; Balducci’s, Beer, Wine & Co., Bethesda Bazar, Bradley Food & Beverage, Capital Beer & Wine, Georgetown Square Wine and Beer, Lance’s Beer & Wine and Shuvam Beer and Wine in Bethesda; Belby Discount Beer & Wine, Montgomery County Liquor & Wine (Fallsgrove) and Potomac Beer & Wine in Rockville; Bel Pre Beer & Wine and Woodmoor Supermarket in Silver Spring; Crescent Beer & Wine in Bowie; Downtown Crown Wine and Beer and Finewine.com in Gaithersburg; Odenton Liquors in Odenton; Pine Orchard Liquors in Ellicott City; Waugh Chapel Wine & Spirits in Gambrills.
-Available in Virginia at Balducci’s (Alexandria); Dominion Wine and Beer in Falls Church; Wegmans (Falls Church).
+Available in Maryland at 7 Summers Liquors in Upper Marlboro; Balducci’s, Beer Wine & Co., Bethesda Bazar, Bradley Food & Beverage, Capital Beer & Wine, Georgetown Square Wine and Beer, Lance’s Beer & Wine and Shuvam Beer and Wine in Bethesda; Belby Discount Beer & Wine, Montgomery County Liquor & Wine (Fallsgrove) and Potomac Beer & Wine in Rockville; Bel Pre Beer & Wine and Woodmoor Supermarket in Silver Spring; Crescent Beer & Wine in Bowie; Downtown Crown Wine and Beer and Finewine.com in Gaithersburg; Odenton Liquors in Odenton; Pine Orchard Liquors in Ellicott City; Waugh Chapel Wine & Spirits in Gambrills.
+Available in Virginia at Balducci’s in Alexandria; Dominion Wine and Beer and Wegmans in Falls Church.

 GREAT VALUE